rpatterson/prunerr/README.rst

   Perhaps we can use the Servarr "Connect" API?

+- Improve configur-ability, particularly the various download client paths:

+  Currently, Prunerr strongly depends on using the ``.../incomplete/``, ``.../downloads/``, ``.../imported/``,  and ``.../deleted/`` paths.
+In theory, these paths are all configurable, but that's untested.

 - **TESTING**!!!!!

   I am embarrassed by this "software".
 It grew from ad-hoc maintenance scripts and I